 - Veeam Installer Service is an auxiliary service that is installed and started on any Windows server once it is added to the list of managed servers in the Veeam Backup & Replication console.
 This service analyzes the system, installs and upgrades necessary components and services depending on the role selected for the server.

-- Veeam Data Mover Service deploys and coordinates executable modules that act as data movers and perform main job activities on behalf of Veeam Backup & Replication, such as communicating with the VMware Tools, copying VM files, performing data deduplication and compression and so on.
+- Veeam Data Mover is a component that performs data processing tasks on behalf of Veeam Backup & Replication, such as retrieving source VM data, performing data deduplication and compression, and storing backed up data on the target storage.

 Requirements for Backup Proxy

-To perform the role of backup proxy, the machine must meet the following requirements:
+A machine performing the role of a backup proxy must meet the following requirements:

 - The machine must meet the system requirements.
 For more information, see System Requirements.